 OR WAIT 15 SECS

-Industrial mass spectrometers are grouped into three product categories: leak detectors, residual gas analyzers (RGAs), and process
+Industrial mass spectrometers are grouped into three product categories: leak detectors, residual gas analyzers (RGAs), and process mass spectrometers.

 Industrial mass spectrometers are grouped into three product categories: leak detectors, residual gas analyzers (RGAs), and process mass spectrometers.
 Leak detectors account for the largest share of the market, followed by RGAs.
 The subgroup of process mass spectrometers makes up the smallest portion of the market, but is expected to post solid growth because of new rules for flare stack combustion from the U.S. Environmental Protection Agency (EPA).